-We’ll discuss what to do if you’re refused a mortgage, why you would be denied a mortgage and what steps you can take to increase your chances of being approved for one.
+We’ll discuss why would I be refused a mortgage, reasons why a mortgage is refused and what happens if you are refused a mortgage including steps you can take to increase your chances of being approved for one.

 Each lender has its own means of assessing the likelihood of granting you a mortgage, and this assessment process is based on several factors.
 They’ll look into your credit report, which includes the history of a borrower’s credit activity and current credit situation.
-This information is based on data collected from banks, credit bureaus, governments and collections agencies.
+This information is based on data collected from banks, credit bureaus, governments, and collection agencies.

 Gauging from your credit report, lenders can determine how likely you are to meet payment obligations.
 Lenders won’t only be paying attention to your financial situation at the moment, but they’ll also take into account how possible it will be for you to make payments as interest rates go up.

-We’ll look at the most common reasons why people have been refused a mortgage.
+Below we look at just a few of the most common reasons why people have been refused a mortgage:

 - Income and affordability issues: this is often the case when lenders are sceptical about your income means, or you have a low income compared to the loan you are applying for.